Entries by Andy Biancotti

 Pero cuando llega el momento de cambiarlos, ¿realmente siguen siendo la opción más económica si tomamos en cuenta todos los costos?
 En muchos casos, la respuesta es no. Por eso, una alternativa que vale la pena considerar es cambiar tus filtros y jaulas tradicionales por filtros de pliegues.
 Filtros de plieges

-En este artículo te vamos a explicar qué son los filtros de pliegues y por qué pueden ser una mejor opción que los filtros tradicionales.
+En este artículo te vamos a explicar qué son los filtros plisados y por qué pueden ser una mejor opción que los filtros tradicionales.

 pleated filter design